Modern Jewish Philosophy

 Prof. Jonathan Israel

-The 2017 Stroum Lectures will be held in conjunction with the international conference on Spinoza and Modern Jewish Philosophy.
+The 2017 Stroum Lectures were held in conjunction with an international conference on Spinoza and Modern Jewish Philosophy.

-Together, the conference and the Lectures will explore the myriad ways in which Spinoza has contributed to the development of modern Jewish philosophy.
+Together, the conference and the Lectures explored the myriad ways in which Spinoza has contributed to the development of modern Jewish philosophy.